run-ai/docs/docs/admin/runai-setup/self-hosted/k8s/prerequisites.md

     kubectl patch storageclass local-path -p '{"metadata": {"annotations":{"storageclass.kubernetes.io/is-default-class":"true"}}}'
     ```

-### (Air-gapped only) Local Certificate Authority

-In Air-gapped environments, you must prepare the public key of your local certificate authority as described [here](../../config/org-cert.md).
-It will need to be installed in Kubernetes for the installation to succeed.

-### NVIDIA Prerequisites

-See Run:ai Cluster prerequisites [NVIDIA](../../cluster-setup/cluster-prerequisites.md#nvidia) requirements.

-The Run:ai control plane, when installed without a Run:ai cluster, does not require the NVIDIA prerequisites.

-### Prometheus Prerequisites
+## Install Prerequisites

-See Run:ai Cluster prerequisites [Prometheus](../../cluster-setup/cluster-prerequisites.md#prometheus) requirements.

-The Run:ai control plane, when installed without a Run:ai cluster, does not require the Prometheus prerequisites.

-### (Optional) Inference Prerequisites

-See Run:ai Cluster prerequisites [Inference](../../cluster-setup/cluster-prerequisites.md#inference) requirements.

-The Run:ai control plane, when installed without a Run:ai cluster, does not require the Inference prerequisites.

 ### Helm

 Run:ai requires [Helm](https://helm.sh/){target=_blank} 3.10 or later.
 To install Helm, see [https://helm.sh/docs/intro/install/](https://helm.sh/docs/intro/install/){target=_blank}.
 If you are installing an air-gapped version of Run:ai, The Run:ai tar file contains the helm binary.

-## Network Requirements

 ### Ingress Controller

 The Run:ai control plane installation assumes an existing installation of NGINX as the ingress controller.
 You can follow the Run:ai _Cluster_ prerequisites [ingress controller](../../cluster-setup/cluster-prerequisites.md#ingress-controller) installation.

+### NVIDIA GPU Operator

+See Run:ai Cluster prerequisites [NVIDIA](../../cluster-setup/cluster-prerequisites.md#nvidia) requirements.

+The Run:ai control plane, when installed without a Run:ai cluster, does not require the NVIDIA prerequisites.

+### Prometheus

+See Run:ai Cluster prerequisites [Prometheus](../../cluster-setup/cluster-prerequisites.md#prometheus) requirements.

+The Run:ai control plane, when installed without a Run:ai cluster, does not require the Prometheus prerequisites.

+### (Air-gapped only) Local Certificate Authority

+In Air-gapped environments, you must prepare the public key of your local certificate authority as described [here](../../config/org-cert.md).
+It will need to be installed in Kubernetes for the installation to succeed.

+### (Optional) Inference

+See Run:ai Cluster prerequisites [Inference](../../cluster-setup/cluster-prerequisites.md#inference) requirements.

+The Run:ai control plane, when installed without a Run:ai cluster, does not require the Inference prerequisites.

+## Configure your environment

-### Domain name
+### Domain Certificate

 The Run:ai control plane requires a domain name (FQDN).
 You must supply a domain name as well as a trusted certificate for that domain.